mindspore-ai/mindinsight/mindinsight/profiler/README.md

 The Timeline consists of the following parts:

 - *Device and Stream List*: It will show the stream list on each device.
-Each stream consists of a seires of tasks.
+Each stream consists of a series of tasks.
 One rectangle stands for one task, and the area stands for the execution time of the task;
 - *The Operator Information*: When we click one task, the corresponding operator of this task will be shown at the bottom.

 W/A/S/D can be applied to zoom in and out of the timeline graph.